+The picture above demonstrates the importance of using the correct hanging link to hang toys within the parrot's cage.
+Pear links, in the picture above, are NOT recommended.
 The problem with pear links is that they are just weakly made.
 They don't screw properly, are too small, and stop working after a few uses.

 These are thicker, the threads don't strip, are larger, and easier to tighten with PLIERS.

 No matter what.
 All links must be tightened with pliers and not your hands.

 Plastic Links are another recommendation.
 These have been great with medium size parrots.
 Once again, use pliers to tighten them when hanging toys, swings or nets.
 Update: PDS rescued a Macaw and were tested to be safe with him.
 Each parrot is different and results can vary with your bird.

 For the links with the hole, make sure you cover it with a bead.
 And alway check for wear and tear on links and toys.